brianpatman/conference-notes/one-page-accessibility.md

 On the Delete Task button, however, there's a problem.
 When you delete the task, the focus ring disappears, which makes screen readers "lose their place".

 There are multiple ways to skin this cat, but she went ahead and re-focused on the heading above the form (which has tabindex=-1, so it can be programmatically focused).

+## Modal Attributes

+All modals should have the following attributes
+- role="dialog"
+- aria-modal="true"
+- aria-labelledby="\[ID_OF_MAIN_POPUP_HEADING\]" - Set this to the ID of the main heading within the modal; if there is no heading, use aria-label instead
+- tabindex="-1"